Call, Email, or Text:

 Draglines are split into two categories: lifting cranes and walking draglines.

-- Walking Draglines: Larger than lifting cranes, walking draglines are equipped with unique “walking” mechanisms that allow them to move at their operation sites by “walking” forward using what is essentially a large, flat base that lifts and then sets down at a new position.
+2. Walking Draglines: Larger than lifting cranes, walking draglines are equipped with unique “walking” mechanisms that allow them to move at their operation sites by “walking” forward using what is essentially a large, flat base that lifts and then sets down at a new position.
 This method is slow but provides stability, making these draglines ideal for operations in large mining applications where they do not need to be frequently relocated.
-Due to their size and complexity, these draglines are often assembled on-site and are not meant for frequent transport.
+Larger draglines are essential for operations in open-pit mining, particularly for heavy-duty tasks like coal and oil sands strip mining.
+Due to their size and transportability issues, these larger draglines are often constructed onsite and remain in place for extended periods to serve mining needs.

 These classifications reflect the draglines’ operational capacities and mobility constraints, influencing their application in various industrial and construction settings.